COVID-19 Update - Important Information

 What our learners have to say about our courses

-– Mandi Hickman, Attendee, Understanding the neuroscience of trauma and resilience to best support Indigenous clients, facilitated by Dr. Jennifer Mervyn, MA, PhD
+– Marcia Shelton, Attendee, Understanding the neuroscience of trauma and resilience to best support Indigenous clients, facilitated by Jennifer Mervyn, MA, PhD

 “Insightful and practical.
 Noah was comfortable presenting and obviously knowledgeable and experienced.
 I left with many useful ways to apply CBT for depression with my clients.
 And since I live in Vancouver, having access via an online format was a huge bonus.”

 – Sandra Harris, Attendee, CBT for depression, facilitated by Noah Lazar, PhD, C. Psych.